DrMxrcy/ABB-Discord-Bot/README.md

 6. Lastly, use the command /scrape.
 The AudioBook Bay search query is very janky, so provide at least something to the title filter to narrow down your search results.

+## 📝 Logs
+The bot's logs are stored in the `./logs` directory on your host machine.
+This directory is mounted into the container at `/app/logs`.

 ## 🙏 Acknowledgements

 This project was made possible thanks to the following repositories: